Rising pig numbers increases air pollution

 Environmentalists have criticised a Northern Ireland Executive strategy to expand agriculture including intensive sectors like pig and poultry.

-They say the environmental consequences of the 2013 Going for Growth plan were not thought through.
+They have said the environmental consequences of the 2013 Going for Growth plan were not thought through.

-The UK draft strategy also says the use of wood burning stoves and open coal fires in Northern Ireland homes is a factor in air pollution here.
+The UK draft strategy also says the use of wood-burning stoves and open coal fires in Northern Ireland homes is a factor in air pollution here.

-It says the reliance on fossil fuels contributes to emissions of particulate matter.
+It said the reliance on fossil fuels contributes to emissions of particulate matter.

 They're tiny airborne particles which can have an impact on human health.